Security Costs in CAM: How the Common Benefit Test Determines What You Owe

 It depends on whether it is a capital expenditure or a repair.
 A brand-new surveillance system covering the entire property may be a capital item under your lease.
 If so, it should be amortized over its useful life, not expensed in the year of installation.
 Check your lease's capital expenditure exclusion language.

 Sometimes.
 New owners frequently reassess property security and upgrade systems.
 But a tripling of security costs in year one of new ownership is a red flag.
 You should request documentation showing what changed, what was bid, and whether any costs are tenant-specific or capital in nature.
-See also: CAM charges after a building sale.

 A CAM cap limits your total annual CAM increase, so it partially protects you regardless of what is inside the pool.
 But it does not correct the underlying error.
 You may still want to dispute the security charges because: (1) reducing the pool lowers your base for future year calculations, and (2) if you sell or assign the lease, the inflated base travels with you.
+See CAM Cap Violation Guide for how caps interact with pool composition.

 Yes.
 General audit rights cover all CAM line items including security.
 The audit right lets you inspect the books and records supporting the reconciliation.
 Security contracts and invoices are part of that record.